Sign In

 But the real pioneers of deep learning and AI, like Andrew Ng and Sam Altman, say that as AI becomes widespread, everyone will have easier access to advanced knowledge.
 That actually makes basic studies and foundational knowledge even more important!
 You won't die just because you don't know some AI tool.
 There's a farmer in southern France who lives happily without electricity, and some people get by just fine without ever using the Internet.

-Andrew Ng likened AI to a tool like electricity , emphasizing that while it will bring significant changes to our lives, it's not something to be feared in and of itself.
-Rather, he emphasized the need to utilize it effectively and embrace it as an opportunity.
-Rather than being swayed by excessive marketing that fuels FOMO, it's crucial to wisely prepare for and navigate the AI era.
-It's time to solidify our foundational knowledge and cultivate the wisdom to leverage AI as a tool for a better future.
+Andrew Ng likened artificial intelligence to a tool like electricity , emphasizing that while it will bring significant changes to our lives, it is not something to be feared in itself.
+Instead, he stressed the need to adopt an attitude of utilizing it effectively and turning it into an opportunity.
+Rather than being swayed by excessive marketing that triggers FOMO, it is crucial to wisely prepare for and respond to the age of AI.
+Now is the time when we need the wisdom to build a solid foundation of knowledge and leverage AI as a tool to create a better future.

 At the end of the day, artificial intelligence will just get added on to existing services.
 That's true for Microsoft, Google, and Apple as well.
 You can't just say 'AI is awesome, no coding needed, and basic academics are a waste of time,' enjoy the quick excitement, and expect it to last.
 New models will come out; change a few methods and your prompt strategy will have to change, too.
 Even better models will keep being released.
 It's like the camera in your smartphone—believe it or not, a decade ago, phone camera quality was the most important thing for many people!